Icinga/ansible-collection-icinga/doc/getting-started.md

     - icinga.icinga.icinga2
 ```

-This is an example on how to install an Icinga 2 server/master instance.
+This is an example on how to install an Icinga 2 agent instance.

 ```
 - name: install icinga2 agent